-Although this cake might look pretty, it has to be said that it caused me a more than a few hair-raising, frustrating moments along the way.
+Although this chocolate overload layer cake might look pretty, it caused me a more than a few hair-raising moments along the way.

 And this one had to be good because it was my 12 year old son’s birthday cake.
 Why is it that when something is important, everything goes wrong, especially when you’re baking for guests – no wonder my hair is rapidly turning grey.